System Procedure 3.36.1 Academic Programs

 All credits in a graduate certificate must be taught by the faculty recommending the award.
 This requirement may be decreased upon recommendation of the faculty and approval by the president of the university.

 9. Master's degree.
-A master’s degree is awarded upon completion of a 30 to 54 credit academic program at the graduate level in a discipline or professional field.
+A master’s degree is awarded upon completion of a 30 to 54 graduate level credit academic program beyond a bachelor's degree in a discipline or professional field.

 A master of arts degree is awarded upon completion of a curriculum with a major that focuses on study in the liberal or fine arts.